Tragic Blast Rocks Maharashtra Ordnance Factory | Law-Order

 - India

-A tragic explosion at the ordnance factory in Maharashtra's Bhandara district has claimed the lives of eight individuals, as per Union Minister Nitin Gadkari's statement on Friday.
+A devastating explosion at an ordnance factory in Maharashtra's Bhandara district has left the community in mourning.
+The blast's impact was so strong that it affected residents of three nearby villages.

-The blast, which left seven others injured, took place in the LTP section of the factory in Jawahar Nagar around 10:30 am, causing the unit's roof to collapse.
-Search and rescue efforts are currently ongoing to find any remaining individuals trapped beneath the debris.
+Among the four confirmed dead is 20-year-old Ankit Barai, an apprentice who had recently joined the factory.
+His uncle, Bhaiyarao Barai, mentioned that Ankit started working there last year.
+Union minister Nitin Gadkari stated that eight people were killed in the blast, with rescue operations currently underway.

-Chief Minister Devendra Fadnavis disclosed that 13 to 14 workers were trapped initially, according to the preliminary reports from police and district authorities.
-District Collector Sanjay Kolte confirmed that six people have been extricated, with one unfortunately passing away due to injuries sustained.
-The remaining survivors are receiving medical treatment.
+The district collector, Sanjay Kolte, reported approximately 13 to 14 workers were present in the LTP section at the incident time.
+With the National Disaster Response Force conducting rescue operations, public outcry grows, demanding compensation and job security for the victims' families.

 (With inputs from agencies.)